Crossmint/sheets-no-code-minter/README.md

 ## Prerequisites

-• Create a developer account in the [Staging Console](https://staging.crossmint.com).
+• Create a developer account in Crossmint's [staging environment](https://staging.crossmint.com).
 • Create a new collection in your preferred blockchain and copy the `collectionId`.
-• Go to Integatre > API Keys and generate a Server Side API Key with the `wallets.create`, `wallets.read`, `nfts.create` and `nfts.read` scopes.
+• Navigate to "Integrate -> API Keys" and generate a Server Side API Key with the following scopes:
+     <div align="center">`wallets.create`, `wallets.read`, `nfts.create` & `nfts.read`</div>

 ## Deploy

-Easily deploy the template to Google Sheets with the button below.
-The scripts from this repo will be automatically included with the template.
+Easily create your own mint template on Google Sheets with the button below.
+The scripts from this repo will be automatically included in Google App Scripts and linked to the file:

 <a href="https://docs.google.com/spreadsheets/d/174WtEdkiDY1woPfUv0l_QdllaXUp0mWQj1-KTjsNhbQ/copy">
   <img src="https://img.shields.io/badge/Deploy%20to-Google%20Sheets-34A853?style=for-the-badge&logo=googlesheets&logoColor=white" alt="Deploy to Google Sheets">